AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 ### Debug logging

-For troubleshooting, enable verbose debug logging by editing `main.py` and setting `logging.basicConfig(level=logging.DEBUG)`.
-Detailed information will then appear in the console about hotkey detection, network activity and event forwarding.
+For troubleshooting, enable verbose debug logging by editing `main.py` and setting the log level to `DEBUG`.
+Messages will appear in the console and in `logs/kvm_app.log` with rotation.
+This includes detailed information about hotkey detection, network activity and event forwarding.

 ### System tray